 AMCV is a collective term used to describe chemical-specific air concentrations used to evaluate air monitoring data that are set to protect human health and welfare.
 Short-term AMCVs are based on data concerning acute health effects, odor potential, and acute vegetation effects, while long-term AMCVs are based on data concerning chronic health or vegetation effects.
 AMCVs may contain health-based ReVs and health- and welfare-based ESL values.

 TCEQ Guidelines to Develop Toxicity Factors

-The TCEQ Guidelines to Develop Toxicity Factors (hereafter referred to as Guidelines) has been finalized.
+The TCEQ Guidelines to Develop Toxicity Factors [hereafter referred to as Guidelines (RG-442)] has been finalized.

 In June of 2011, the draft Guidelines underwent a letter peer review and public comment period which was organized by Toxicology Excellence for Risk Assessment (TERA).
 In April of 2012, the revised draft Guidelines underwent a second public comment period lasting 60 days.

-The Toxicology Division (TD) amended Section 3.9.1, Default Dosimetry Adjustments for Gases in the October 2012 regulatory guidance document, TCEQ Guidelines to Develop Toxicity Factors (RG-442).
+The Toxicology Division (TD) amended Section 3.9.1, Default Dosimetry Adjustments for Gases in the Guidelines (RG-442).
 This section was updated to include information on animal-to-human inhalation gas dosimetric adjustments based on recommendations in Advances in Inhalation Gas Dosimetry for Derivation of a Reference Concentration (RfC) and Use in Risk Assessment (USEPA 2012, EPA/600/R-12/044).
 Please refer to the White Paper for a discussion of the changes.

 Sign Up to Receive ESL List, AMCV List, and Other Toxicology Announcements